-- 4.6.1 Subject to this document, and to the number of Directors for the time being fixed under rule 4.1 not being exceeded, the Board may at any time except during a general meeting appoint a person to fill a casual vacancy in the office of Elected Director. - 4.6.2 A person appointed to fill a casual vacancy in the office of Elected Director is taken to be an Elected Director and automatically retires at the next AGM and is eligible to nominate for election according to rule 4.4.
+- 4.6.1 Subject to this document, and to the number of Directors for the time being fixed under rule 4.1 not being exceeded, the Board may at any time (except during a general meeting of members, and without limitation upon the Board under rule 4.9) appoint a person to fill a casual vacancy in the office of Elected Director. - 4.6.2 A person appointed to fill a casual vacancy in the office of Elected Director is taken to be an Elected Director and automatically retires at the next AGM and is eligible to nominate for election according to rule 4.4.